MontiCore/monticore/README.md

 existing grammar components, here `Automata`, `MCBasicTypes`, `SetExpressions` and `MCCommonLiterals`.
-The grammar has 5 productions introducing 4 new nonterminals and overrides `Transition`, which is inherited from `Statemachine`.
+The grammar has 5 productions introducing 4 new nonterminals and overrides `Transition`, which is inherited from `Automata`.
 `Transition` additionally has an optional `Expression?` as firing condition.
 `LogicalNotExpr`, `XorExpr`, and `LetExpr` extend the already existing `Expression` nonterminal and add new forms of expressions.